Bayesian competing risks survival modeling for assessing the cause of death of patients with heart failure: Bayesian competing risks modelling

 The two procedures we have used look at the covariates but are not designed, especially the first one, to assess the baseline hazard function.
 In this sense, as a complement to model selection we focused on other criteria to assess the performance of the model as a whole, with covariates and a baseline hazard function.
 The literature on this subject is extensive.
 We have selected the Deviance Information Criterion (DIC) (Spiegelhalter \textit{et al.}, 2002) and the Watanabe-Akaike Information Criterion (WAIC) (Watanabe, 2010). both based on information measures and the logarithm of the pseudomarginal likelihood (LPML) (Ibrahim \textit{et al.}, 2001) based on the predictive power of the model.

 DIC measures the fit of the data to the model via the deviance with a penalty for the complexity of the model, the effective number of parameters.
-DIC has been a very popular procedure in the Bayesian world due to its practical relationship with MCMC procedures to approximate the posterior distribution and its good performance, basically in non-hierarchical scenarios as it is our case.
+This criterion has been a very popular procedure in the Bayesian world due to its practical relationship with MCMC procedures to approximate the posterior distribution and its good performance, basically in non-hierarchical scenarios as it is our case.
 Smaller values of DIC indicate a better-fitting model.
-WAIC criterion is an extension of the Akaike Information Criterion with a fully Bayesian conception and very good properties.
+DIC is defined as $\text{DIC}=D(\bar\theta)+2pD$, where $D(\theta)$ is the deviance of the posterior distribution of $\theta$, and $pD$ is the effective number of parameters and it is calculated as $pD=\text{E}[D(\theta)]-D(\bar\theta)$.

+WAIC criterion is an extension of the Akaike Information Criterion with a fully Bayesian conception.
+Its definition is similar to the DIC, as it assesses the model fit and penalizes models with a high number of parameters.
+WAIC has been calculated as $\text{WAIC}=-2\sum_{i=1}^n \log p_{post(y_i)}+2pD$, where $\sum_{i=1}^n \log p_{post(y_i)}$ is the sum of predictive density for each data point and $pD$ the number of effective parameters.
+Although in the context of non-hierarchical modeling like this one DIC and WAIC should provide similar information, we have obtained both indexes for the sake of completeness.
+As expected, they have always reached similar conclusions.

 LPML is based on the Conditional Predictive Ordinate (CPO) associated to each observation (Ibrahim \textit{et al.}, 2001).
 It is defined as

 where CPO$_i$ for observation $y_i$ in general univariate scenarios without censoring is defined in terms of the marginal posterior predictive distribution